All Episodes

 Don't go there, buddy.

-Somebody in this position who thinks they're untouchable, unassailable.
+And it's typical, somebody in this position who thinks they're untouchable, unassailable.

-You can't look at me unless I grant you position uh permission, and you dare not question what I do.
+You can't look at me unless I grant you position permission, and you dare not question what I do.

 How dare you?